matestack/matestack-ui-core/docs/components/dialog.md

 ## Parameters

-This component can take 2 optional configuration params and either yield content or display what gets passed to the `text` configuration param.
+This component can take 3 optional configuration params and either yield content or display what gets passed to the `text` configuration param.

 #### # id (optional)
 Expects a string with all ids the `<dialog>` should have.

 #### # class (optional)
 Expects a string with all classes the `<dialog>` should have.

+#### # open (optional)
+Expects a boolean.
+If set to true, the `<dialog>` will be visible.

 ## Example 1: Yield a given block